timonrieger/blog/README.md

 ## Intention

-This project is a advanced blog implementation, designed for users who prefer a straightforward solution.
+This project is a advanced blog implementation, designed for users who prefer a more complete solution.
 If you don't require features like user management, an admin interface, or database storage, consider checking out [the lite version](https://github.com/timonrieger/blog-boiler-lite).

 ## Demo